Erik (Vietnamese singer): 2017–present: Released "Ghen Cô Vy", "Em không sai, chúng ta sai", "Anh luôn là lý do" and participation in The Heroes

 On 6 May 2020, Erik released the new MV "Em không sai, chúng ta sai" (You are not wrong, we are wrong).
 This ballad song was composed by musician Nguyen Phuc Thien, and the MV was performed by director Dinh Ha Uyen Thu.
 This is also the first time Miss Vietnam 2018 Tran Tieu Vy has starred in an MV.
 This song has an attractive, easy-to-listen melody that shows the strength of Erik's voice.
 The song is about a boy's regret and torment when he can't keep his lover with him.

 In January 2021, Erik released the new MV "Anh luôn là lý do" (I'm Always the Reason).
 After that, he participated in the program The Heroes 2021.
 Erik was the champion with 9.88 points, thanks to the song Nam Quốc Sơn Hà which is related and contains national spirit.
 He wore ao dai and performed a new song composed by the producer team DTAP.
 The song "Máu đỏ da vàng" has a world music sound, mixed with a little house to create a fast-paced, joyful rhythm.
 Erik sings, raps, tells stories about Vietnamese people rising from difficulties, with the strength of solidarity, they can overcome all challenges.

 On January 26, 2022, Erik released the MV "Yêu đương khó quá thì chạy về khóc với anh" (Cry with me if love is too hard).
 This is a song with bold Asian characteristics in terms of images and melodies.
-The song has created love with the audience and was covered by a lot of audience dancing and singing.
+At first, it gained controversy, due to claims that it "plagiarizes the popular Chinese song 青花瓷 (Qīng Huā Cí)" originally sung by Jay Chou, which Erik reportedly denied.
+However, it does use the melodies of three soundtracks from the Liyue region from the Chinese 2020 videogame Genshin Impact: Peaceful Hike (Qingce Village Daytime), Cozy Leisure Time (Wangshu Inn Daytime), and Maiden's Longing (a variation of the theme "Moon in One's Cup", originally composed with lyrics by Yu-Peng Chen in 2018).
+The first one is mentioned in the credits of Erik's song, alongside the name of the game.
+Over the course of the year, his song has created love with the audience and was covered by a lot of audience dancing and singing.

 On 11 July 2022, Erik released the soundtrack of "Là mây trên bầu trời của ai đó" (Being a cloud in someone's sky).
 Erik sang this song sweetly.

 On 1 August 2022, Erik collaborated with Vietnam's most mysterious producer W/n in the song 3107.
 Erik and producer W/n stayed up all night to tweak each sound.

 On 11 November 2022, Erik officially announced the company ENS Entertainment (a part of V-MAS).